bellons91/personal-tech-notes/Azure CLI/Operations on CosmosDB with Cloud CLI.md

 ---
-tags: azure, cloud, az-900, azure-cli
+tags:
+  - azure
+  - cloud
+  - az-900
+  - azure-cli
+  - cosmosdb
 ---

-# Operations on CosmosDB with Cloud CLI

 This page lists some scripts useful for operating on [[Azure Cosmos DB]].